 Hackensack, NJ Divorce Attorneys

 MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC is a Hackensack, NJ family law firm that represents spouses of all ages in divorce.
-If you are considering a divorce and would like to speak with an attorney, you can call (201) 654-4263 or contact us online to schedule a confidential initial consultation.
+If you are considering a divorce and would like to speak with an attorney, you can call (201) 654-4263 or contact us online to schedule a confidential initial case evaluation.